ryanclark/development/README.md

 As there's a few Docker volume overrides on the webapps `node_modules` (to avoid your local `node_modules` from being sync'd in, so the Linux built `node_modules` persist), if you run any `yarn` command locally you'll also need to run it inside the frontend container.

-To run the equivalent of `yarn install` inside the container, you can run:
+To run the equivalent of `yarn` inside the container, you can run:

 ```
-make yarn install
+make yarn
 ```

+When we build the Docker image, to be as fast as possible we run `yarn install --ignore-scripts`.
+This prevents all the Electron stuff being installed, which we don't need to build Teleport.

+By default, if you run `make yarn` with no arguments after, it'll append `--ignore-scripts` to avoid it failing (Python does not exist in the container, so `node-pty` doesn't build).
+If you run `make yarn install`, you should instead run `make yarn install --ignore-scripts`. `--ignore-scripts` can't be appended to every operation, as there are some `yarn` commands that do not allow for that flag to be set.

 #### tctl